syjer/stencil-test/README.md

 # Creating a stencil library that can then be used by angular and react projects

-This is a step by step guide in
+This is a step by step guide based from the source code of https://github.com/ionic-team/stencil-ds-plugins-demo.

+I hope it show a little bit more the underlying machinery/requirements.

 ## Create a component-library: